aripiz/weworld-indexitalia/README.md

-# ChildFund Alliance Index
+# WeWorld Index Italia

 ## Overview

-This repository hosts the dashboard for the "ChildFund Alliance Index - 2024 Edition," a comprehensive statistical index evaluating the inclusion of children and women across various countries.
-Developed for WeWorld Onlus, a member of the ChildFund Alliance, this tool provides valuable insights into global inclusion efforts.
+This repository hosts the dashboard for "WeWorld Index Italia" a comprehensive statistical index evaluating human rights implementation of children and women across Italian regions.
+Developed for WeWorld Onlus, a member of ChildFund Alliance, this tool provides valuable insights into inclusion efforts in Italy.

-Access the final version of the [dashboard](https://cfaworldindex.azurewebsites.net).
+Access the 2025 version of the [dashboard](https://weworldindexitalia.azurewebsites.net).

 ## Features